Skip to content

 London · UK-wide · N4 3EY Reg 1149266 Registered charity Official website Charity Commission register

-CHALLENGE PARTNERS is a registered charity (no. 1149266) working in children & youth across the United Kingdom.
+Challenge Partners is a registered charity (no. 1149266) working in education across the United Kingdom.
 Its latest Charity Commission filing directs 100% of spending to charitable activities, holding roughly 2 months of reserves, and files its annual accounts on time.
-Reported income has been declining over recent years.
+Reported income has been growing (≈12% a year).
 CharityCompare's Clarity Score rates the organisation only from public Charity Commission accounts — accountability, financial health, efficiency and community support — not the quality or impact of its programmes.

-CHALLENGE PARTNERS has a Clarity Score of 84 out of 100 on CharityCompare (3 stars, Good).
+Challenge Partners has a Clarity Score of 83 out of 100 on CharityCompare (4 stars, Good).
 Charity Commission registration number 1149266.
 Status: Registered.
-Primary cause area: Children & youth.
-Latest accounts year 2021: total income £2.1m, with 100% of expenditure on charitable activities.
+Primary cause area: Education.
+Latest accounts year 2025: total income £3.3m, with 100% of expenditure on charitable activities.
 Accounts filing: up to date.
 Reserves: approximately 2 months of operating costs.
 No major red flags from our filing review.
 Scores are independent and based on official filings — not a donation recommendation.

 Data from Charity Commission register, last updated .